mrwel8/mrwel8.github.com/_posts/2019-01-02-baby-steps-continuous-delivery-salesforce.md

 ---

-In an effort to delight the business first thing Monday morning, Jake² spent all Sunday on a new flow that automatically updates a Contact’s address from its Account.
+In an effort to delight the business first thing Monday morning, Jake<a id="link2" href="#quote2">²</a> spent all Sunday on a new flow that automatically updates a Contact’s address from its Account.
 He ran a few tests right around midnight and everything looked good, so he used the brand new process to get it to production in no time at all!
 Having worked overtime, he decided to set his alarm a little later than usual, and looked forward to a standing ovation when he strolled into work the next morning.

 Fast-forward a few hours, and Jake’s supervisor Brianna has 10 urgent emails from the business about users not being able to edit Contacts in Salesforce, and no idea what happened other than Jake’s name being at the top of the Setup Audit Trail.
 Sound familiar?